About

 Something personal about me.

-My two sons, now 29 and 31, are the joy of my life.
-They have overcome many struggles to lead successful lives, and I consider them trophies of God’s grace.
-I also have a beautiful daughter-in-love; a kind-hearted, hard-working, loyal, and godly husband (shhh, he lets me beat him at the corn toss and every 5K run.); and a grandbaby on the way!
+My two sons are both married and my 2 grandchildren are the joy of my life.
+I have two beautiful daughters-in-love; a kind-hearted, hard-working, loyal, and godly husband (shhh, he lets me beat him at the corn toss.); and a busy counseling practice.

 Lessons learned are lessons gained.